KnnthGunawan/Pollution-In-Singapore/README.md

 # Hello!

 My name is Kenneth, and I created this website about pollution in Singapore.
+Hope you learn something new!

-# Enjoy
+# Enjoy!